 The ITS Help Desk serves as UW-Platteville's single point of contact for technical support.
 A knowledgeable Help Desk staff provides exceptional computer service and support to campus faculty, staff, and students through timely responses to calls and requests and courteous and professional service.

 ResNet provides technical support for students in the residence halls.
 In addition to basic services such as resetting passwords and resolving connectivity issues, ResNet also provides a limited number of fee-based services: spyware/virus removal, operating system intallation, hardware installation, and data backup.
-For resident student convenience, the ResNet office is maintained in Royce Hall.
+ResNet services are coordinated through the ITS Help Desk in Karrmann Library.

 Your ITS support liaison is a proactive partner for all of your department's technology initiatives and needs.
 While a liaison may provide hands-on technical support on occasion, the liaison's main responsibilities are consultation, collaboration, coordination, and communication between ITS and the assigned departments.